What is wing foil

 For many, there is something nerve-racking about having a Kite in the air constantly offering pull, power and the potential for an adrenaline overload.
 With the Wing Ding, all of these nerves fly away.

 This allows easier accessibility for people who might not like such an adrenaline-inducing experience as the kite.
-If one does not like what is happening with the Wind Wing, they can simply lie down on their board and paddle to safety.
+If one does not like what is happening with the wing foil, they can simply lie down on their board and paddle to safety.

 Much of the beauty of surfing is that all you need is a board and a leash.
 There is a certain freedom in that simplicity.
 In terms of equipment, the Wing Ding is not quite as free as surfing, but it is closer to freedom than the kite or the windsurfer.
 The Wing Ding is two detached pieces of equipment that can be put to rest at any moment.